 Children who lose all their Rainbows in one week will go to the office of DW/DT at Rainbow Time on Fridays.
-DW/DT will restate and explain the Rainbow Rules and then write their names in a Red book.
 The children then have to sit in silence for the rest of the session.
-The Red book will be monitored by Donna Todd, the Inclusion Manager for identification of children who may need an Individual Behaviour Plan/Additional Needs Plan.

 If a child loses all Rainbow Time on 3 consecutive occasions an alternative behaviour system will be put into place whereby the child begins the week without rainbows and has to earn them back for appropriate behaviour throughout the week.
-This alternative behaviour management system will be recorded on the child's Individual Behaviour Plan/Additional Needs Plan as necessary.
+This alternative behaviour management system will be recorded on the child's Individual Behaviour Plan/SSP as necessary.